FDaCostaB/badge-check/README.md

 *That the colors of the badge give a "happy" feeling*\
 Additionally, you can create a parallel function that converts the given image (of any format) into the specified object.
 (Not implemented)

-## How to run ?
+## How to run?

 ### 0. Install npm

-Follow instrucitons to install npm : https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+Follow instructions to install npm: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 ### 1. `npm install`